This page is for the preview version of dropControllerV4. It will change as there are updates.

 Plug base = ground

-2 – if pressed when the dropController is in use, shows the network connection properties (IP address).
+1 – if pressed when the dropController is in use, shows the network connection properties (IP address), then the firmware version.

 dropControllerV4 Connection Modes